GajulaSamatha/AFE_Phase2_Java_Practice/README.md

 All problems taught during the bootcamp, as well as any additional problems I solve on my own, will be stored in this repository.
 The goal is to have a structured record of my learning and progress.

-## Repository Structure

-- `Problems/` – Contains all the practice problems, organized by topic or session.
-- `Notes/` – Optional notes, explanations, or code snippets from the bootcamp.

 ## Purpose

 - Track and maintain a personal record of Java & DSA practice.